SharePoint/PnP-Guidance/articles/elevated-privileges-in-sharepoint-add-ins.md

 ### High-trust authorization

-If your add-in uses the high-trust authorization system (also known as S2S protocol), it calls a different TokenHelper method: TokenHelper.GetS2SAccessTokenWithWindowsIdentity.
+If your add-in uses the high-trust authorization system (also known as S2S protocol), it calls a different **TokenHelper** method: **TokenHelper.GetS2SAccessTokenWithWindowsIdentity**.

+**Important:** The **TokenHelper.GetS2SAccessTokenWithWindowsIdentity** is used for both app-only and user+app calls.
+The second parameter of the method, which holds the user identity, determines which policy is used.
+Pass **null** to use the app-only policy.

 ## Service accounts